-Forward-thinking companies are changing the performance process to focus on development and continuous feedback that makes managers and employees more productive and engaged.
+Forward-thinking businesses are revamping the performance process to put an emphasis on growth and ongoing feedback that boosts manager and employee engagement and productivity.
 The success of these trailblazers will encourage other businesses from a wide range of industries to follow suit.

 This new model of performance management needs help from technology, but existing HR tech vendors are not keeping up.
 Their services are so embedded in the world of compliance, they cannot change to support the development needs of managers and employees.
 Fortunately, the solution already exists.